stgl/scarplet/README.md

 ### Installation

 `scarplet` can be installed from PyPI.
+It is developed for Python 3.4+.

 ```bash
 pip install scarplet